openaustralia/planningalerts/README.md

 You’ve already [loaded your councillors into PlanningAlerts](#adding-councillors-for-an-authority), now you need to load them into WriteIt.

-You can add “recipients” to your WriteIt site by adding a new ‘data source’.
+You can add ‘recipients’ to your WriteIt site by adding a new ‘data source’.
-On the ‘Data Sources’ page for your WriteIt site add a new “Popolo URL” for each of the councillor popolo files at [github.com/openaustralia/australian_local_councillors_popolo](https://github.com/openaustralia/australian_local_councillors_popolo/), e.g. :
+On the ‘Data Sources’ page for your WriteIt site add a new ‘Popolo URL’ for each of the councillor popolo files at [github.com/openaustralia/australian_local_councillors_popolo](https://github.com/openaustralia/australian_local_councillors_popolo/), e.g. :

 ```